 - Perhaps you find prioritizing difficult.
 If you’re this kind of proscrastinator, you probably find it hard to finish a project.
 You keep switching from task to task and starting new ones because you can’t make a distinction between those things that should be done right away and those that can wait.
 Making a list with each task listed in order of importance can be a big help.

 - Perhaps the job is unpleasant.
 If you can, break it down into steps and spend only a few minutes a day on each step.
-However, sometimes it is better to just make yourself jump in there and get something unpleasant done.
+However, sometimes it is better to just make yourself jump in there and get something unpleasant done right away.
 It even helps if you tackle the most unpleasant jobs first, because once you have them off your list, everything else HAS to be better!

 - Perhaps you are putting off making a decision or not doing something because the end result will change your life.
 If you’re staying in a job you hate or postponing a move, for example, because you’re afraid you may make bad decisions, the indecision itself may be causing you stress.
 It is easy to overthink a situation… gather all the facts you can, set a deadline for making a decision, and then force yourself to meet that deadline.